K0RSY/MineCppEr/README.md

 - Quit using `x`

 ## Playing
-You can compile source code manually using c++ compiler and than run it
+You can compile source code manually using c++ compiler and then run it